day8/re-frame/docs/NewREADME.md

-To build an app, you hang pure functions on certain parts of this loop, and re-frame looks after the `conveyance of data` around the loop, into and out of the transforming functions you provide - which is why the tag line is "Derived Data, Flowing".
+To build an app, you hang pure functions on certain parts of this loop, and re-frame looks after the `conveyance of data` around the loop, into and out of the transforming functions you provide - which is why the tag line is "Derived Values, Flowing".

 ### It does Physics